dxmann73/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
+This is the final assessment project for Udacity's React Fundamentals course.
+For the starter template for the original project, see https://github.com/udacity/reactnd-project-myreads-starter

 To get started developing right away: